henriquecfreitas/dscode/README.md

 ## Start the app

 To start the development server run `nx serve users-api`.

-Open your browser and navigate to http://localhost:4200/.
-Happy coding!
+To start the development web client run `nx serve web-client`.

 ## Generate code